zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

             $id = $this->params()->fromRoute('id');

             return new ViewModel(array(
-                'album' => $this->albumService->findAlbum($id)
+                'blog' => $this->blogService->findBlog($id)
             ));
         }
     }

-If you refresh your application now you'll see the details for our Album to be displayed.
+If you refresh your application now you'll see the details for our Blog to be displayed.
 However there is one little Problem with what we have done.
-While we do have our Service set up to throw an ``\InvalidArgumentException`` whenever no ``Album`` matching a given ``id`` is found, we don't make use of this just yet.
-Go to your browser and open the URL ``http://domain.loc/album/99``.
+While we do have our Service set up to throw an ``\InvalidArgumentException`` whenever no ``Blog`` matching a given ``id`` is found, we don't make use of this just yet.
+Go to your browser and open the URL ``http://domain.loc/blog/99``.
 You will see the following error message:

 .. code-block:: text
    :linenos: